 Spruce trees fall into the Picea family.
 Here are some of the most popular types of picea bonsai trees.

-P. abies, or Norway spruce, is traditionally used as a Christmas tree and has reddish brown bark and shiny green needles.
-It is hardy in zones 2B through 7a, making it a good choice for northern bonsai growers.
+P. abies, or three Norway spruce bonsai tree, is traditionally used as a Christmas tree and has reddish brown bark and shiny green needles.
+The Norway spruce bonsai tree is hardy in zones 2B through 7a, making it a good choice for northern bonsai growers.
 Of course, it can also be cultivated indoors.

-There are several cultivars of P. abies that can be used in bonsai, too, including P. abies albertiana ‘conica,’ P. abies ‘Echiniformis’ (a natural dwarf variety that grows slowly and produces more densely-packed foliage), P. abies ‘Little Gem,’ (prized for its tiny needles) and P. abies ‘Nidiformis.’
+There are several cultivars of the Norway spruce bonsai tree that can be used in bonsai, too, including P. abies albertiana ‘conica,’ P. abies ‘Echiniformis’ (a natural dwarf variety that grows slowly and produces more densely-packed foliage), P. abies ‘Little Gem,’ (prized for its tiny needles) and P. abies ‘Nidiformis.’

 - P. abies ‘Pumila’